 *** HORSE DAY CAMP ***

-Arrival: begins at 7:30 a.m. (flexible on this per parents work schedule)
+Arrival: begins at 8:30 a.m. (flexible on this per parents work schedule)

-- Departure: by 5:30 p.m. (flexible on this per parents work schedule)
+Departure: by 4:30 p.m. (flexible on this per parents work schedule)

-- Capacity: LIMIT SIX RIDERS PER DAY
+Capacity: THERE IS A LIMIT OF RIDERS PER DAY (depending on available horses)

 Campers are welcome to bring their own horse with up-to-date shots and negative Coggins.

-($10/night if boarded – owner brings grain)
+($30/night if boarded – owner brings grain)

 Campers can come on sporadic days or come for an entire week.
 Weeks before horse shows will be aimed at the competitive rider, but all campers are welcome.

-Horse shows held on some Saturdays and Wednesday afternoons.
+Horse shows held on some Saturdays.

-2015 Show Dates
+2024 Show Dates